epuvlist/snake/README.md

 Compiled using the command:
 >g++ -Wall snake.cpp -lncurses -osnake

-Also compiles OK on Mac OS Catalina using g++ or clang++ compilers.
+C++11 is the minimum version required.
+Also compiles OK on Mac OS Catalina using g++ and clang++ compilers.
 Not tested on a Windows system.

 Only plain characters are used ('O' for the snake pieces and '*' for the food piece.
 I tried using extended characters (e.g. ACS_DIAMOND) but because ncurses implements